zulip/zulip/templates/zerver/help/import-from-gitter.md

 subdomain.
 Your imported organization will be hosted at `<subdomain>.zulipchat.com`.

+If you've already created a test organization at `<subdomain>.zulipchat.com`, let us know, and we can rename the old organization first.

 ### Import into a new Zulip server

-!!! warn ""
-    Because the Gitter import tool is very new, we recommend first upgrading your new Zulip server to the latest `master` branch, using [upgrade-zulip-from-git][upgrade-zulip-from-git] to avoid
-    bugs in the earliest versions of the Gitter import tool.
+Because the Gitter import tool is very new, we recommend first upgrading your new Zulip server to the latest `master` branch, using [upgrade-zulip-from-git][upgrade-zulip-from-git] to avoid bugs in the earliest versions of the Gitter import tool.

 Log in to a shell on your Zulip server as the `zulip` user.
 Run the following commands.